 9 People Who Killed JFK, According to Conspiracy Theorists

-According to a recent Gallup poll, 61 percent of Americans believe John F. Kennedy’s assassination was the result of a conspiracy.
+According to a Gallup poll, 61 percent of Americans believe John F. Kennedy’s assassination was the result of a conspiracy.
 Among those who don't think Oswald acted alone, the same names keep popping up.
 With varying degrees of plausibility, here are nine people and groups who've been blamed for killing Kennedy.

 1. Lyndon B. Johnson